hazzik/hazzik.github.io/_posts/2014-06-26-drop-down-lists-solved.md

 This works so far, but the solution has some major problems

-1. Model has the redundant field
+1. Model has redundant fields
-2. You need to create a model for a creation form
+2. Need to create a model for a creation form (when there is no entity in DB yet)
-3. Code duplication of the list filling logic. <small>This problem grow if you need to select form the same list in many places.</small>
+3. Code duplication for select list options retrieval logic. <small>This problem grows if you need to select form the same list in many places.</small>
-4. You can not use `Html.EditorForModel()`, as you do not have access to neighbour fields when ASP.NET renders the model
+4. Not possible to use `Html.EditorForModel()` to display all you form at once with auto-generated markup, as we do not have access to neighbour fields when ASP.NET renders the model

 ## Solution using ViewBag / ViewData

 The solution is similar to the previous one with one simple change: selection list is passing through ViewBag / ViewData

-###The model
+####The model

 ```csharp
 public class Movie {